 The trunk's 5.3-cubic-foot capacity is shaped for a few small, soft bags.
 It's just enough to get a couple traveling light through a weekend trip, and it takes a decent load of groceries.
 Mazda says the floor is deep enough for a case of tall, 1.5-liter beverage bottles.
 The spare tire was left out more to save weight than to add space for golf clubs.

 The automatic transmission does well in stop-and-go traffic.
 In Activematic manual mode, gears are selected either by tapping the shift lever forward or back, or with steering wheel-mounted paddles.
 The Activematic function works as it should, too, declining to shift up even with the engine zinging along at its electronically limited redline, or to shift down no matter how hard you stomp the gas pedal.
 Shifts are smooth, but noticeable, in either mode.
-In all, the automatic works surprisingly well, but we offer this caution: if you really must have an automatic, you might consider another car.
+In all, the automatic works surprisingly well, but we must say: if you really must have an automatic, you might consider another car.
 The MX-5 only achieves full glory with a clutch pedal and manual transmission.

 Playing with the gears in a sports car should entertain not only in how the car moves down the road and through curves, but also aurally, in what you hear as well as what you feel.
-The current MX-5's exhaust sound is a bit less satisfying than in previous generations, sounding more buzzy than throaty; except under hard acceleration, when it finally generates the sounds of entertainiment.
-The exhaust note was something Mazda's engineers worked very hard at for the original Miata, and we miss that classic sports car sound.
+The current MX-5's exhaust sound is a bit less satisfying than in previous generations, sounding more buzzy than throaty; except under hard acceleration, when it finally generates the sounds of entertainment.
+The exhaust note was something Mazda's engineers worked very hard at for the original Miata, and we miss its classic sports car sound.